living-atlases/la-indexes-comparer/README.md

 This is useful to compare different created indexes and see differences to take actions, (like to switch to use a new index).

+Note: this tool is also integrated in recent versions of the [la-toolkit](https://github.com/living-atlases/la-toolkit).

 ## Usage

 ``` bash